 - Motion Picture Act [RSBC 1996]

-We are financed primarily through licensing revenues which provides for licensed business and occupations to fully support the annual and on-going cost of regulation.
+We are financed primarily through licensing revenues which provide for licensed businesses and occupations to fully support the annual and ongoing cost of regulation.

 What we do